 Michele Longo is a Certified Sommelier and teacher.
 He writes for Barolo & Co magazine and is co-curator (with Ian d’Agata) of the Italy Section of Hugh Johnson’s Pocket Wine Book.
 Michele’s latest book (also with Ian D’Agata) is Barbaresco and Barolo: Listening to Nebbiolo and its Langhe Terroirs is published later this year.

 Sam Caporn MW has been in the wine trade for over 20 years and became a Master of Wine in 2011 when she was awarded the Madame Bollinger Medal for Outstanding Achievement in the Practical Examinations (the tasting papers).
 She now works as a freelance expert – The Mistress of Wine – and is also a Co-Chair of the International Wine Challenge.

-Andrew James is a professor of English literature in the School of Commerce at Meiji University in Tokyo, Japan.
-He is on sabbatical leave in France in order to write a book on Bandol wine.
-His great interest as a wine researcher is understanding the evolution of winespeak, and the reflection of culture in wine language.
+Andrew James is a professor of English literature at the School of Commerce at Meiji University in Tokyo, Japan.
+He is currently on sabbatical leave in France at Université Grenoble Alpes in France in order to write a book on Bandol wine.
+His great interest as a wine researcher is understanding the evolution of wine-speak, and the reflection of culture in wine language.

 Katrina Smith is an award-winning wine professional with 10 years experience in the industry.
 She is currently studying towards the revered Master of Wine qualification whilst providing virtual educational wine services via her business Tipple Talk.